22 beach chairs you'll want to take on all your vacations this summer | CNN Underscored

 Quik Shade Max Shade Chair ($44.88; walmart.com)

 Lightweight, portable and offering lots of shade — if that’s your speed, then the Max Shade Chair is just for you.
-We love that it comes with a handy carrying case and features two cup holders and an ultra-durable fabric, but the chair’s piece de resistance is certainly the shade, which can be raised, lowered and tilted (all while sitting down), blocking out the sun throughout the day.
+We love that it comes with a handy carrying case and features two cup holders and an ultra-durable fabric, but the chair’s pièce de résistance is certainly the shade, which can be raised, lowered and tilted (all while sitting down), blocking out the sun throughout the day.

 ____________________________________________________________________________